skielo/log4net.Appenders/README.md

 ## Run Tests

-For now to run the Unit Test you must have installed and running the **Azure Storage Emulator** (https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator)
+For now to run the Unit Test you must have installed and running the latest version of **Azure Storage Emulator** (https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator)

 ## Author